smuos/fork1.c/README.md

 Make use of [atomic commits](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_Commit_Convention) and informative commit messages.

-Submit your completed work as a pull request to this repository before the Fall 2014 Equinox.
+Submit your completed work as a pull request to this repository before September 23 2014.